 View this post on Instagram

-π12 Nanyang Drive (Western Singapore)
+π12 Nanyang Drive on NTU Campus (Western Singapore)

 βΏ Mostly Accessible

-Part of the NTU Campus, Yunnan Garden is a true Singapore hidden gem located in the northwest part of the island.
-This newer Singapore park features beautiful traditional East Asian architecture, ponds, stone pathways, and a waterfall.
 Although it is “just” a city garden and not much of a park for hiking, it is nevertheless quite stunning.
 This is truly off the beaten path, so if you plan on visiting the Hive, check out this Singapore park across the street!

 4. Jurong Lake Gardens